 - I would like to get feedback from users.
 Adding/changing public API will affect many users, and it is not easy to change once it is implemented.

-#7 Updated by Ondřej Ezr 2 months ago
+#7 Updated by Ondřej Ezr about 4 years ago

 Yeah, I was more irritated for the 3 years gap from first response, I understand this needs time to get evaluated and tested before merge.

 But 3 years is far from being effective.

 I think that gitlab for example would give you a lot more efficiency you need.

 Exactly what you are describing would still be needed to be done, but it would be much easier.